 The advertising industry in China experiences seasonality.
 Historically, advertising spending tends to be the lowest in the first quarter of each calendar year due to long holidays around the Lunar New Year.
-While we are still in the process of preparing our financial statements for the three months ended March 31, 2014, we expect our revenues in this quarter to decrease compared to the three months ended December 31, 2013, primarily due to seasonal trends.
-As a result, we also expect that we may incur a net loss in the three months ended March 31, 2014 as compared to the net income that we achieved in the previous quarter.
+While we are still in the process of preparing our financial statements for the three months ended March 31, 2014, our total revenues decreased from \$71.4 million for the three months ended December 31, 2013 to \$67.5 million for the three months ended March 31, 2014, primarily due to seasonal trends.
+As a result, we also incurred a net loss in the three months ended March 31, 2014 of \$47.4 million, which reflects a loss of \$40.2 million in change in fair value of investor option liability and \$2.2 million in stock-based compensation expenses, as compared to the net income of \$21.6 million that we achieved in the previous quarter.